 My older children love this dish, my third child hates anything with chicken in it, so she doesn’t count, and my youngest won’t eat anything with a sauce on it, so that only kind of counts – because she is definitely not the only child with that opinion.
 But I LOVE it.
 I especially love it with fresh basil that I grow in my house.
 This and chimichurri sauce are two of my favorite uses for my fresh basil.

 I grow my basil in my office, which is technically the living room since it’s the room you see right when you come in the house.
 But in my house, you walk into a “greenhouse” with tons of plants and herbs growing on wire shelves with grow lights.
 It’s my sanctuary, especially in the winter.
 I also grow most of the flowers, vegetables, and herbs that I grow in our yard too.

 Substitutions and Adaptations

 - Every time I use chicken thighs in a recipe someone asks me if they can substitute chicken breasts.
 Sure.
-I suppose you can, but chicken breasts are meant for recipes you cook with high heat quickly, like chicken nuggets, pieces of chicken in pasta or in my lemon chicken.
+I suppose you can, but chicken breasts are meant for recipes you cook with high heat quickly, like coconut chicken tenders, pieces of chicken in pasta or in my Paleo lemon chicken recipe.
 Chicken thighs are best for recipes where you cook low and slow, like this one!
 Using chicken thighs in a crockpot makes them really tender and it’s a lot harder to dry out chicken thighs.
 Chicken breasts in this recipe would be tough and dry.
 Bonus!
 Chicken thighs are usually cheaper than chicken breasts.

 - I often make this recipe in a pan on the stovetop.
 It’s pretty much the same process.
 Just let it cook until the chicken is nice and tender, about an hour or so.